Project Status¶

 Security & supply chain¶

-- Bandit + Safety + pip-audit on every PR.
+- Bandit + pip-audit on every PR (Safety in the local

-- SLSA L3 in-toto build provenance + Sigstore (
+- SLSA L3 in-toto build provenance generated in CI; Sigstore

 cosign) keyless signing of every release artefact. - PyPI publishing via OIDC Trusted Publishing (no API tokens stored in repo secrets).